brandon-kruse/brandon-kruse/README.md

 </div>

 ## Upcoming Projects
-- Turning a Lenovo M920Q into a router that can handle speeds up to 10Gbps, configured with OPNsense running on Proxmox
+- Configuring a 1 Liter PC with OPNsense running on Proxmox to act as a router and firewall
-- Configuring my Dell PowerEdge R720XD, Brocade ICX6610, and Lenovo M920Q (router) for 10Gbps using fiber
+- Adding a SIEM to my OPNsense router, currently planning on using ELK (Elasticsearch, Logstash, and Kibana) stack
-- Building a NAS on my home server
+- Configuring a NAS on my home server
-- Adding a SIEM to my homelab
-- Self-hosting game servers using Pterodactyl
+- Self-hosting game servers using Pterodactyl and utilizing Traefik as a reverse proxy